mccright/PythonStuff/README.md

   * [getGHorgtree.py](https://github.com/mccright/FortifyStuff/blob/master/Scripts/getGHorgtree.py) is a model for extracting a list of files in tree format from non-public organization repositories.

+### getSomeIPInfo
+* This is just a reminder for me: about navigating simple json

 ## Python conventions

 * Put a space before a comment: `# This is a comment`